 - Guns and other weapons are not locked and not properly secured.

-- Drug production in the home.
+- Drug production in the home that threatens child safety.

-Examples of caregiver actions include the following:
+Examples of caregiver actions may include the following, if the impact on child reaches threshold above.

-- The caregiver blames the child for a particular incident or for family problems.
+- The caregiver scapegoats a particular child in the family or blames the child for a particular incident or for family problems.

 - The caregiver places the child in the middle of a custody battle.